-Cars with Start/Stop
+Cars with Start/Stop\

 With an auto-stopped (p.
-274) engine certain equipment may have its function temporarily reduced, e.g. climate control fan speed (p.
-119).
+284) engine certain equipment may have its function temporarily reduced, e.g. climate control fan speed (p.
+128).

-Cars with ECO
+Cars with ECO\

 Certain equipment may have its function temporarily reduced or deactivated when the ECO (p.
-283) function is activated, e.g. the air conditioning (p.
-120).
+293) function is activated, e.g. the air conditioning (p.
+129).

-When the ECO function is activated, several parameters in the climate control system's settings are changed, and several electricity consumer functions are reduced - a press of the AC button resets the climate control system, but then with reduced AC function.
+When the ECO function is activated, several parameters in the climate control svstem's settings are changed, and several electricity consumer functions are reduced.
+Certain settings can be reset manually, but full functionality is only restored by deactivating the ECO function.

 - Actual temperature (p.
-112)
+121)

 - Menu settings climate control (p.
-114)
+123)

 - Electronic climate control ECC (p.
-117)
+126)

 - Air distribution in the passenger compartment (p.
-115)
+124)

 - Air cleaning (p.
-112)
+121)